apache/mxnet/docs/static_site/src/pages/api/cpp/docs/tutorials/multi_threaded_inference.md

 The above creates the lambda function taking the thread number as the argument.
 If `random_sleep` is set it will sleep for a random number (secs) generated between 0 to 5 seconds.
-Following this, it invokes `MXInvokeCachedOpEX` with the `thread_safe` as true(last parameter to `MXInvokeCachedOpEX`).
+Following this, it invokes `MXInvokeCachedOpEx`(from the hdl it determines whether to invoke cached op threadsafe version or not).
 When this is set to false, it will invoke CachedOp instead of CachedOpThreadSafe.

 ### Step 5: Spawn multiple threads and wait for all threads to complete